Mayor Carolyn G. Goodman Biography

 Winning 60 percent of the vote, Carolyn G. Goodman became the mayor of the city of Las Vegas on July 6, 2011.
 Her husband of 50 years and 12-year, term-limited mayor, Oscar B. Goodman, administered the oath of office.
 It is the only known instance of a spouse succeeding a spouse as mayor in the United States.

 Among her priorities as mayor, Carolyn has championed improvement in inner-city schools pushing for early learning preschool programs, tutorials for ESL students and their parents, bringing together a coalition of public, private and nonprofits partners to participate in the achievement based and measurable educational initiatives.
 In a county in which all public education is controlled by an independently elected Board of Trustees and implemented by a superintendent, her role continues to be through the bully pulpit.
 The mayor helped accomplish the passage of a long-awaited Nevada Film Tax Credit in 2013, which is expected to bring significant new film investment and jobs to Nevada.
 She has spearheaded efforts to formalize policies for the new food truck industry, curb underage drinking downtown and update related Las Vegas Municipal Code provisions.
 She has been a galvanizing force for bringing together the nonprofit social service agencies in southern Nevada to create a collaborative and establish a valid database of 501[c]s for donor evaluation.
 Carolyn has been an advocate of Las Vegas’ $44.9 billion tourism industry and sits as a board member on the Las Vegas Convention and Visitors Authority.
-She also serves on the Las Vegas Global Economic Alliance (LVGEA).
+She also serves on the Las Vegas Global Economic Alliance (LVGEA) and Las Vegas Events.
 The mayor also serves on the Blue Ribbon Committee for Clark County Child Welfare Services.
 Additionally, she holds national leadership roles as a member of the United States Conference of Mayors (USCM, is a member of its Advisory Board, vice-chair of its Task Force on Education Reform, and serves as the Chair of the Mayors’ Business Council.
 In June of 2013, she hosted the 81st annual gathering of the National Conference of Mayors in Las Vegas.
 The USCM honored her with the Mayors’ 2014 Large City Climate Protection Award.